o-biotech/public-web-docs/docs/tutorials/emotibit-esp32-board.md

 ## Part 5 - Configuring Fathym OpenBiotech

 Before we can tell your device where to send data, we first need somewhere to send the data.
 There are a number of different ways this can be accomplished, with OpenBiotech the focus is helping you leverage best practice cloud IoT technology.
-Here we'll be using the Azure IoT Hub to connect devices to storage containers, and then make it available downstream for use in other applications.
+Here we'll be using the Azure IoT Hub to connect devices to storage containers and then make it available downstream for use in other applications.

 Follow the [Getting Started](https://www.openbiotech.co/docs/getting-started/enterprise) steps to create a new enterprise, create a [Device](https://www.openbiotech.co/docs/getting-started/devices) and flow [Data](https://www.openbiotech.co/docs/getting-started/data).